 - The Council's strategy is to market test its services through a pragmatic and rational approach and to look at the whole value for money case in terms of whether or not to procure.
 This would include soft market testing and taking procurement advice around the legislative framework. - Where the Council does go out to procurement, there will be a balance between cost and quality.
-The Council's strategy is to build flexibility and risk sharing into the Council's contracts, whilst retaining value for money and having the ability to make potential changes on the contract. - The Council will look to procure externally, where appropriate, keeping risk in mind.
+The Council's strategy is to build flexibility and risk sharing into the Council's contracts, whilst retaining value for money and having the ability to make potential changes on the contract. - The Council will procure some services externally, where appropriate, keeping risk in mind.
 Where the Council doesn't have the necessary in-house expertise, the cost of using external advisers will be included within the cost of the project. - The Council will also future proof its services.
 For example ICT contracts are much more dynamic and ever-changing and more suited to shorter contracts.
 Other services such as waste are more suited to longer term contracts. - The Council is currently procuring its waste collection, recycling and cleansing services through a competitive dialogue process.
-The latest report was to Council on 24th July.
-Council Minute CM25 refers.
-The procurement process will now continue to the 'Final Solutions' stage, with a further final report being brought to the Council meeting of 4th December 2018.
+The latest report was to Council on 26th July.
+Council Minute 25/18 refers.
+The procurement process will now continue to the 'Final Solutions' stage, with a further final report being brought to the Council meeting of 6th December 2018.
+Members will decide at this stage whether or not to award a contract.